VafaeeLab/Dermatology-ML/README.md

 ## Using the Dataset

-1- Download the ML Study train dataset from <> link and extract both training dataset and test folders inside the dataset_histopathology.
+1- Download the ML Study train dataset from https://tinyurl.com/Training-data and extract both training dataset and test folders inside the dataset_histopathology.

 2- There are 2 folders of different classes of cancer cells - LM and AMH.
 The images originally were stacked in folders patient-wise for both LM and AMH.
 There are multiple Viva Stacks inside a folder and each viva stack has around 32 images (slices).